brdauria/simulation_of_unstable_MaxWeigth_networks/README.md

 ## Acknowledgments
 The research of _M.
 Bramson_ was partially supported by **NSF grant DMS-1203201**.
-The research of _B- D’Auria_ was partially supported by the **Spanish Ministry of Economy and Competitiveness Grant MTM2017-85618-P** (via FEDER funds).
+The research of _B.
+D’Auria_ was partially supported by the **Spanish Ministry of Economy and Competitiveness Grant MTM2017-85618-P** (via FEDER funds).
 Part of this research was done while he was a visiting professor at the NYUAD (Abu Dhabi, United Arab Emirates).